johnalison/obsidian-notes/Input/Books/Fly By Night Physics.md

 There are only three dimensions: Mass, Length and Time.
 Nobody knows why there are three and only three.

-That fact that we have three fundemental constants of nature; GN, c, hbar, means we can describe all of these dimensions in natrual scale.
+That fact that we have three fundamental constants of nature; GN, c, hbar, means we can describe all of these dimensions in natrual scale.
 Suggests we have found all the core physics principles ?

 By using energy conservation you effectively integrated the equations of motion to turn a second derivative in time into the square of a first derivative.